By Colin Scott© (Nov 1998)

 Native to Brazil, North East Peru, East Ecuador, and Colombia, this extremely common parakeet is found on river islands and flooded forest all along the Amazon River and its tributaries, on river islands and flooded forest.
 In 1848 Alfred Russel Wallace was camping on Mexiana Island at the mouth of the Amazon when, and I quote: "All of a sudden ten thousand white-winged paroquets begin their morning song with such a confusion of piercing shrieks as it is quite impossible to describe: a hundred knife-grinders at full work would give but a faint idea of it."

-Huge numbers of this species have been exported from Peru into the USA. between 1968 -1974, 262,781 were imported and 1980, 3,070.
-Feral populations now exist in Florida and Perto Rico from escaped or released birds.
-There is also a flock of up to 100 birds in San Francisco, California, where they are said to nest in palm trees, tunneling into the bases of fronds that have been cut or broken off.
+Huge numbers of this species have been exported from Peru into the USA.
+Between 1968 -1974, 262,781 were imported and 1980, 3,070.
+Feral populations now exist in Florida and Puerto Rico from escaped or released birds.
+There is also a flock of up to 100 birds in San Francisco, California, where they are said to nest in palm trees, tunnelling into the bases of fronds that have been cut or broken off.

 Despite their long avicultural career, I can find no reports of this sub-species having been bred in the UK.

 Margaret Burgess: Janet Clarke: Steve Fisher: Alan Moss: George Smith: Colin Stephenson: George from Aberdeen

 We will be pleased to receive further articles and information of interest to add to our Web Site or for publication in our Magazine.

 Please forward by E-Mail to firstname.lastname@example.org or by post to: